igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

-Recently, while working on my other pet project, the [Bilberry Hugo theme](https://github.com/Lednerb/bilberry-hugo-theme), I discovered a pretty useful GitHub Actions workflow for generating README's table of contents(TOC).
-So, instead of manually creating and maintaining a TOC, the [TOC Generator](https://github.com/marketplace/actions/toc-generator) workflow will generate a TOC and a corresponding commit for it if your README.md file has TOC-related changes.
+Recently, while working on my other pet project, the [Bilberry Hugo theme](https://github.com/Lednerb/bilberry-hugo-theme), I discovered a pretty useful GitHub Actions workflow for generating README's table of contents (TOC).
+So, instead of manually creating and maintaining a TOC, the [TOC Generator](https://github.com/marketplace/actions/toc-generator) workflow will generate a TOC and a corresponding commit for it if your README file has TOC-related changes.

 So, to implement this feature, I had to do two things.
 First, I added the `readme-toc.yml` workflow to the `.github/workflows` directory.
 Please note that it's triggered only for pull requests.